Objectively improved in every imaginable metric, the new Land Cruiser left me cold.

 For a more 'proper' Land Cruiser experience, you should consider the Lexus GX instead, which looks the same, has a more luxurious interior, and ditches that four-cylinder tragedy for a twin-turbo V6.
 The review for that model will come hopefully soon.

 Update 11/1/2024: I just finished driving the GX 550 for a week, and it's the proper 'Land Cruiser' to get, improving upon the Toyota version in nearly every way.
+You can read that review here.
 The twin-turbo V6 sounds great and is significantly more powerful in the real world, dropping its 0-60 MPH by over a full second, and goes without the harshness of a four-banger.
 Also, it achieved the same gas mileage, so no sacrifice there.
 The interior's notably more luxurious, and the best part?
 Comparable trims are only an extra $2,000.
 In other words: WORTH IT.
 Most will be significantly happier with the Lexus GX 550 instead.

 2024 Toyota Land Cruiser